Former Punjab minister Sekhwan joins AAP in Kejriwal's presence | Politics

 - India

-Shiromani Akali Dal (Sanyukt) leader and former Punjab minister Sewa Singh Sekhwan joined the Aam Aadmi Party on Thursday in the presence of party's national convenor Arvind Kejriwal.
+Former Punjab minister Sewa Singh Sekhwan joined the Aam Aadmi Party in the presence of its national convener Arvind Kejriwal in Gurdaspur on Thursday.

+Sekhwan was a minister in the Shiromani Akali Dal-led government and currently the senior vice-president of the SAD (Sanyukt), formed earlier this year after the dissolution of the SAD (Taksali) and the SAD (Democratic).

+Sekhwan (71) had quit the Shiromani Akali Dal in 2018 after revolting against the party leadership and formed the SAD (Taksali) with former MPs Ranjit Singh Brahmpura and Rattan Singh Ajnala.

+He later switched over to the SAD (Democratic) formed by another disgruntled Akali leader, Sukhdev Singh Dhindsa.

+Ahead of the state's Assembly polls next year, the induction of Sekhwan is expected to give a boost to AAP prospects in the state's Majha region, which has district like Amritsar, Gurdaspur, Tarn Taran and Pathankot.

-After reaching the Amritsar airport in the afternoon, Kejriwal travelled to the residence of Sekhwan at his native village Sekhwan in Gurdaspur district.
+After landing at the Amritsar airport in the afternoon, the Delhi CM travelled to the residence of the former minister at Sekhwan village in Gurdaspur.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)